denisvodisek/expensiTrack/README.md

 - Settings

 **Export your data**: Go to Profile → Settings → "Export All Data (JSON)" to download a backup of all your data.

+**Import your data**: Use "Import Data (JSON)" to restore from a backup.

+## PWA Installation

+The app is configured as a Progressive Web App (PWA) and can be installed on mobile devices.

+### On Mobile (iOS/Android):

+- **iOS Safari**: Tap Share → "Add to Home Screen"
+- **Android Chrome**: Tap Menu → "Install App" or "Add to Home Screen"
+- The app will work offline and appear like a native app!

+### Testing Locally:

+1. Build the app: `npm run build`
+2. Serve it: `npm run preview` (or use a local server)
+3. Open in mobile browser or Chrome DevTools mobile emulator
+4. Check DevTools → Application → Manifest for PWA status

 ## Deployment